aej/small/readme.md

 Small is a simple blogging application, similar to Medium.
 It will let users write little blog posts which will all be shared on the main page.

-I'm attempting to follow the structure on https://testdriven.io
+I have followed the structure on https://testdriven.io but have not focussed on the tests and have used APIStart rather than Flask.

 There will be the following microservices as part of this application: